 - You are a Canadian citizen or permanent resident.

 - You are a first-time homebuyer currently renting.

 - You are employed full-time or full-time equivalent.

 - Have worked in Canada for more than 3 years.

-- Have a gross household income between $65,000 and $90,000.
+- Have a gross household income of $65,000 and above.
 Supplemental sources of income (Child Tax Benefit, Employment Insurance, Child Support, etc.), may or may not be included and will be considered on a case by case basis.

 *Income requirements and size of units vary by project.
 So, while you may meet our minimum requirements listed above, your income or family composition may not meet the requirements for the currently available units.